Potassium acetate: Preparation

-This sort of reaction is known as an acid-alkalai reaction.
+This sort of reaction is known as an acid-alkali reaction.

 At saturation, the sesquihydrate in water solution (2CH3COOK*3H2O) begins to form the semihydrate (2CH3COOK*H2O) at 41.3 C.

 Applications

 Deicing

 Potassium acetate (as a substitute for calcium chloride or magnesium chloride) can be used as a deicer to remove ice or prevent its formation.
 It offers the advantages over chlorides of being less aggressive on soils and much less corrosive: for this reason, it is one of the preferred substances for removal of ice from airplanes and airport runways.

 Fire extinguishing

 Potassium acetate is the extinguishing agent used as a component in some Class K fire extinguishers because of its ability to cool and form a crust over burning oils.

 Food additive

 Potassium acetate is used in processed foods as a preservative and acidity regulator.
 In the European Union, it is labeled by the E number E261; it is also approved for usage in the USA, Australia, and New Zealand.